-Editorial, copy editing (‘copyediting’) and proofreading services are essential elements in the production of a book, and any form of written content.
-A copyeditor is brought onto a project to assure a manuscript reads as best it can to another person, especially to a target literary agent or publisher and for this reason, even bestselling published authors will always work with a copyeditor, or their—editor.
+Editorial, copy editing (‘copyediting’) and proofreading services are essential elements in the production of a book or any form of written content.
+Editorials is a fundamental part of writing.
+A copyeditor is brought onto a project to ensure a manuscript reads as well as it can to the reader.
+For this reason, even bestselling published authors will always work with an editor.

 Working with an editor is the most essential relationship an author can have.
-The ability of the editor to enhance and upgrade (rather than change the author’s voice, tone, and story) mirrors the skills needed to work as a ghostwriter or a good writer – for a good writer is someone who is observant, intuitive, detailed and creative.
-They are able to ‘actively listen’, not selectively listen and these skills are essential for an editor also—along with total confidence, experience and, ideally, formal education in the English language.
+The ability of the editor to enhance and upgrade (rather than change the author’s voice, tone and story) mirrors the skills needed to work as a ghostwriter or a good writer.
+Often authors work as editors.
+A good ghostwriter is someone who is observant, intuitive, detailed and creative.
+They are able to ‘actively listen’, not selectively listen.
+These skills are also essential for an editor.

-The job of the copyeditor is to increase the standard of the manuscript and increase its professional quality.
+The job of the copyeditor is to improve the standard of the manuscript and enhance its professional quality.

 A copyeditor will improve formatting, accuracy of text, tone, direction and pace.
-Copy editing thus ensures that content is accurate and free of omission, inconsistency and repetition.
+Copyediting thus ensures that content is accurate while being free of omission, inconsistency and repetition.
 Editorial consistency is of utmost importance to any writer and this is where a trained copyeditor can help you.

-We will clean your manuscript whilst upgrading the quality and feel of the work, adding a sheen to the finish that develops the 1st draft into a professional manuscript.
-Depending on where your project is at in development one of the following editorial services will be advised:
+We will clean your manuscript while upgrading the quality and feel of the work, adding a sheen to the finish that develops the first draft into a professional manuscript.
+Depending on how far along your project is, one of the following editorial services will be advised:

 Copyediting or Line Editing